HandBrake/HandBrake-docs/source/en/latest/help/activity-log.markdown

 * Windows 7: C:\Users\<Your Username>\AppData?\Roaming\HandBrake\logs
 * Windows Vista: C:\Users\<username>\Application Data\HandBrake\logs

-There is a session activity  activity_logXXXX.txt where XXXX is the process ID.
+There is a session activity log named:  activity_logXXXX.txt where XXXX is the process ID.
 While it is possible that this file can be overwritten it's fairly unlikely HandBrake will restart with the same process ID.

 In addition there are per encode logs in the format  of "Source Date Time"